What is lack of appetite?

 Appetite can decrease because of the following factors:

-As people get older, they usually loose their appetite
+As people get older, they usually lose their appetite

 - Certain diseases such as hypothyroidism, cancer (colon cancer, ovarian cancer, pancreatic cancer or stomach cancer) AIDS, hepatitis, dementia, kidney failure, heart failure, Chronic obstructive pulmonary disease (COPD), etc.